Halloween (soundtrack)

 Halloween is a soundtrack album composed and performed by John Carpenter, featuring the score to the 1978 film Halloween.
-It was released in Japan in 1979 through Columbia Records and in the US in 1983 through Varèse Sarabande.
+It was released in Japan in 1979 by Columbia Records and in the United States in 1983 through Varèse Sarabande.
 An expanded 20th Anniversary Edition was released in 1998 through Varèse Sarabande.
 In 2018, an LP was released by Mondo Records featuring the mono tracks taken from the original 35mm stem of the film and for the first time features the music as originally heard in theaters and on the earliest VHS releases of the film.
-The soundtrack would later play a major role in influencing the synthwave music genre.